Skip to page content

 About this Artist

-In a prestigious career built on impeccable technique and innate musicality, Grammy-nominated tenor Barry Banks’ early career in a core repertoire of bel canto and classical roles took him to the major stages of the world including appearances as Don Narciso (Il turco in Italia) and the title role in Mitridate, re di Ponto at the Bayerische Staatsoper, Ernesto (Don Pasquale) at the Royal Opera House, Covent Garden, Count Almaviva (Il barbiere di Siviglia) at Staatsoper Unter den Linden, Idreno (Semiramide) at the Teatro di San Carlo in Naples, Arnold (Guillaume Tell) at Welsh National Opera, Tamino (Die Zauberflöte) at the Salzburg Festival, and the title role of Candide in his US stage debut at Chicago Lyric Opera.
+In a prestigious career built on impeccable technique and innate musicality, Grammy-nominated tenor Barry Banks’ early career in a core repertoire of bel canto and classical roles took him to the major stages of the world, including appearances as Don Narciso (Il turco in Italia) and the title role in Mitridate, re di Ponto at the Bayerische Staatsoper, Ernesto (Don Pasquale) at the Royal Opera House, Covent Garden, Count Almaviva (Il barbiere di Siviglia) at Staatsoper Unter den Linden, Idreno (Semiramide) at the Teatro di San Carlo in Naples, Arnold (Guillaume Tell) at Welsh National Opera, Tamino (Die Zauberflöte) at the Salzburg Festival, and the title role of Candide in his U.S. stage debut at Chicago Lyric Opera.

-Highlights of Barry Banks’ 2023/24 season include a return to San Francisco Opera for performances of Omar conducted by John Kennedy and Das Rheingold in staged performances with Los Angeles Philharmonic under the baton of Gustavo Dudamel.
+Highlights of Banks’ 2023/24 season include a return to San Francisco Opera for performances of Omar conducted by John Kennedy and Das Rheingold in staged performances with the Los Angeles Philharmonic under the baton of Gustavo Dudamel.

-Barry Banks joins the Peabody Conservatory as adjunct professor of vocal studies for the 2023/24 academic year.
+Banks joins the Peabody Conservatory as adjunct professor of vocal studies for the 2023/24 academic year.